 The school community gathers on Monday and Wednesday mornings for chapel services with Father Kahl.
 Parents are welcome to join their child for chapel.
 During monthly Eucharist services, the congregation enjoys music provided by Chorus, the Children's Choir, and our Praise Band.

-Assemblies are held in St. Mary's Hall on the first and third Friday of every month at 2:15.
+Assemblies are held in St. Mary's Hall on alternating Fridays at 2:15.
 Students participate in performances, presentations, and receive awards and recognition.
 Parents are invited to all assemblies.